 What About Testimonials?

 Despite not having been around for long, Blast 5 Training has already accrued a pretty catalog of satisfied customers, including women.

-In fact, while the plan mainly caters to males, nothing forbids female to successfully apply the same techniques in order to improve their strength and appearance, if so they wish.
+In fact, while the plan mainly caters to males, nothing forbids females to successfully apply the same techniques in order to improve their strength and appearance, if so they wish.

 The testimonials or the program are authentic and unique, not stock photos taken from somewhere else as it sometimes happens when a program is new and has not had the time to build a clientele yet.
 So, kudos on Blast 5 Training.